GabbyGuru/Inventory-Database/README.md

   CREATE DATABASE inventory_db;

- # once the table is created- switch over to the databse to then create the table
+ # Switch over to the database to then create the table

    USE inventory_db;